General Information on Teaching Development Fellowships, 2011-2012

 To accept the award, please complete, sign, and return the acceptance form to the NEH Teaching Development Fellowships Program by either scanning and e-mailing it to @email or faxing it to (202) 606-8204 by this deadline.
 If you have questions, contact the program via the information in the letterhead.

 Part One of this document describes the terms and conditions governing NEH Teaching Development Fellowships.

-PART TWO provides specific information on tenure, stipends, and payment procedures and instructions for completing the acceptance form.
+Part Two provides specific information on tenure, and stipend amount, as well as payment procedures and instructions for completing the acceptance form.